 Las Vegas reinvents the wheel

 In 2011 the Las Vegas skyline changed dramatically when the High Roller Observation Wheel was built.
-It has already become a Las Vegas landmark, which you can see from just about everywhere on the Strip.
+It has already become an iconic Las Vegas landmark, which you can see from just about everywhere on the Strip.

 What's in the wheel?

 There are 28 cabins on the High Roller Observation Wheel and each one can carry 40 passengers.
 If you get bored of the view you can watch one of 8 flat screen TV screens.
 Although who would want to when you’re hanging out over one of the most amazing cities on earth?